jknowles/r_tutorial_ed/Tutorial1_Intro.md

 ##  $ race      : Factor w/ 5 levels "A","B","H","I",..: 2 2 2 2 2 2 2 2 2 2 ...
 ```

 - Data frames must have consistent dimensions
 - Dataframes are what we use most commonly as a "dataset" for analysis
+- Dataframes are what sets R apart from other programming languages like C, C++, Python, and Perl.
+- The dataframe structure is much more complex and much easier to use than any datastructure in these languages--though Python is catching up!

 # Summing it Up
 - Vectors are used to store bits of data